The Cost of SSL Certificates: What to Expect

 - Cost: $0

-- Details: Free SSL certificates are often provided by services like Let’s Encrypt or included in hosting packages.
+- Details: Free SSL certificates are often provided by organizations like Let’s Encrypt or included as part of your hosting package.
 While they offer basic encryption, they may lack advanced features like extended validation or warranty coverage.

 2. Domain Validation (DV) SSL Certificates

-- Best For: Small businesses, startups, or personal websites.
+- Best For: Small businesses or personal websites.

 3. Organization Validation (OV) SSL Certificates